konzy/radai-takehome-challenge/README.md

 ## Submission Instructions

 Clone this repository to download the boiler plate.
 Build your application based on this foundation and update the README accordingly.
-Submit your completed challenge as a public GitHub repository or via emai.
+Submit your completed challenge via email.